opentok/broadcast-sample-app/README.md

 - **[hls-viewer.js](./public/js/hls-viewer.js)**: HLS Viewers can only view the broadcast.

 - **[ec.js](./public/js/hls-viewer.js)**: This page defines the code that the Experience Composer instance needs to execute.
-It will connection to the session, subscribe to all streams but itself and the screen share stream from the Host and customise the appearance of the page.
+It will connect to the session, subscribe to all streams but itself and the screen share stream from the Host and customise the appearance of the page.
 The result of the interaction with this code, that is, what is visible on this page, will be published as a new stream into the session (see logic on `opentok-api.js`).

 - **[CSS files](./public/css)**: Defines the client UI style.